Biomass Fuel

 • Devices: pellet stoves, rocket stoves, biomass gasifier stoves, multi-fuel stoves

-• Requirements: For best results, use in stoves designed for agricultural pellet fuels.
+• Requirements: For best results, use in stoves designed for wood or biomass fuels rather than exclusively for agricultural pellet fuels.
 Always ensure proper ventilation.

 Twigs & Branches